Pacific Science CenterBringing science to life.

-Admission to the Science Communication Fellowship program is by competitive application, with applications accepted several times per year.
-In general, applications are welcomed from any eligible science-based professional.
+New Fellows are accepted through a competitive application process two to three times per year.
+In general, we welcome applications from any eligible STEM-based professional.
 Occasionally, acceptance is limited by research topic and/or institutional affiliation due to funding arrangements.
 Any such restrictions are clearly listed on the application for a cohort.

-Tuition for the science communication course is $2,500 and is typically paid with funds from the participant’s employer, department, or lab.
-If you would like help with language for requesting funding from such sources, please contact Padmin@pacsci.org.
+Tuition for the science communication course is $2,000 and is typically paid with funds from the participant’s employer, department, or lab.
+If you need information to include in a request for such funding, please contact Padmin@pacsci.org.
 Partial or full scholarships are sometimes available.
-Discounted rates are available for groups wishing to sponsor four or more participants in a single cohort.

 Are there other ways to experience this training?

-Yes, we offer custom workshops for groups interested in developing their science communication skills without the full Science Communication Fellowship commitment.
+Yes, we offer custom workshops for groups interested in developing their skills without the full Science Communication Fellowship commitment.